Skip to content

 const thingCollection = await client.stateManager.getCollection('thing');

-And 2. modify the renderApp function to create a simple graphical control interface:
+Then. let's modify the renderApp function to show a simple graphical control interface for each thing state in the collection:

 js